Fyonietz/Fyonietz/README.md

 Feel free to explore my repositories, drop feedback, or collaborate on system-level or desktop projects.

-## 😎Funfacts About Me
+## 😎 Funfacts About Me
 -  🐲**Hardcore Programmer**, I Want To Make Everything On My Own For My Fuck Sakes
 -  🤖**Not Average Not Mid**, I Am The Choosen One, God Give Me Life For Reaching Peak Potential
 -  😴**Chill Guy**